 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Osteoradionecrosis (ORN) is a condition in which bone has died due to radiation exposure.
-It’s a side effect of radiation therapy for cancer in your head or neck.
-ORN can develop months or years after radiation treatment for cancer.
-Symptoms of osteoradionecrosis include pain, swelling and sores.
+It’s a complication of radiation therapy for head and neck cancer.
+It affects 4 to 8 out of 100 people who receive radiation and can develop months or even years after treatment.
+Symptoms of osteoradionecrosis (os-tee-oh-rey-dee-oh-nuh-KROH-sis) include pain, swelling and sores.

 Advertisement